-- Right-click anywhere on the screen, and click the Show the Desktop on the displayed list to displays the Windows desktop. - Click the "Minimize" button located in the upper right corner of the application window of the MS2840A.
-Minimizing all applications displays the Windows desktop.
+Right-click anywhere on the screen, and click Show the desktop to displays the Desktop.

+Or, click the "Minimize" button located in the upper right corner of the application window of the MS2840A.
+Minimizing all applications displays the Desktop.

 Keyboard